Better call Saul: Can climate lawsuits slow global warming?

 What’s the context?

-BRUSSELS - Activists young and old, farmers, scientists and Indigenous peoples are filing a growing number of lawsuits against governments and fossil fuel companies to try to slow global warming.
+Activists, scientists and Indigenous people are filing a growing number of lawsuits against governments and fossil fuel companies to try to slow global warming by holding them to account for climate-driven impacts like extreme weather.

-Dubbed "climate lawfare", the total number of such cases has more than doubled since 2015 to about 2,000 now, according to Climate Change Laws of the World, a database of climate change legislation and policies around the globe.
+Dubbed "climate lawfare", the total number of such cases has more than doubled since 2015 to more than 2,000 in 2024, according to Climate Change Laws of the World, a database of climate change legislation and policies around the globe.

 What is climate change litigation and where is it happening?

-Climate change litigation is an emerging field of law in which individuals or groups have taken governments or companies to court to spur climate action, such as phasing out fossil fuels and reducing harmful emissions.
+Individuals or groups have increasingly taken governments or companies to court to spur climate action, such as phasing out fossil fuels and reducing harmful emissions.

-Most cases - more than 1,500 - have been filed in the United States, according to a report by the UN Environment Programme (UNEP) and New York's Columbia University, but the number of lawsuits is rising across the world.
+Most cases - more than 1,700 - have been filed in the United States, according to a report by the UN Environment Programme (UNEP) and New York's Columbia University, but the number of lawsuits is rising as well around the world including in Britain, Brazil and Germany.

 The majority of these cases are brought by NGOs and revolve around environmental impact assessments, often for the construction of coal-fired power plants, but also include cases addressing issues such as the right to clean air and water.